apache/trafficcontrol/docs/source/api/v4/user_current.rst

 ``GET``
 =======
 .. caution:: As a username is needed to log in, any administrator or application must necessarily know the current username at any given time.
-Thus it's generally better to use the ``username`` query parameter of a ``GET`` request to :ref:`to-api-users` instead.
+Thus it's generally better to use the ``username`` query parameter of a ``GET`` request to :ref:`to-api-v4-users` instead.

 Retrieves the details of the authenticated user.